-Sometimes I think of kids craft and in my mind it’s simple, when in reality it’s not.
-This is one of those crafts but I still wanted to share, we had fun doing it but it was definitely a mom and little man joint effort, I helped with almost every step.
-All the steps were worth it though, he was so proud to show off his” tricky art ” to his dad when he got home from work.
-If you are looking for a more toddler friendly apple craft try this or this or this .
+Sometimes I think of a kids’ craft and in my mind, it’s simple, when in reality it’s not.
+This is one of those crafts but I still wanted to share.
+We had fun doing it but it was definitely a mom and little man joint effort.
+I helped with almost every step of this apple picking craft.
+All the steps were worth it though, he was so proud to show off his “tricky art” to his dad when he got home from work.
+If you are looking for a more toddler-friendly apple craft, try this or this or this.

-- Start by drawing some apples ( yes those are apples) on the plain construction paper.
+- First, start by drawing some apples ( yes those are apples) on the plain construction paper.

 - While they color draw a basic basket on the orange paper, leaving room under for the grass.
 This is just a guide for your child.
 Cut a strip of green for the grass, set aside.

 - When they are done, cut the apples out.

 - Have them make cuts along the green strip to make grass, do not cut all the way through.
 I folded it in half to make it easier for him to hold it.

 - Time to glue.

 - Squeeze a line of glue on the bottom for the grass.